edumorlom/my-site/README.md

 # My Personal Website

-This is the code for both my personal and professional [site] (https://edumorales.dev).
+This is the code for both my personal and professional [site](https://edumorales.dev).

 ## Demo